Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

 \begin{theorem} For a pair of configurations $C_s$ and $C_t$, each with $n$ vertices, it can be decided in polynomial time whether there is a schedule with a makespan of $1$ transforming $C_s$ into $C_t$. \end{theorem}

 \begin{proof} Given two connected configurations $C_s$ and $C_t$, each with $n$ vertices.
 We compute the bipartite graph $G_{C_s,C_t}=(V_s \cup V_t, E)$, where $V_s$ and $V_t$ consist of all occupied positions in $C_s$ and $C_t$.
 For $E$, we add an edge if and only if an occupied position in $C_t$ is adjacent (or identical) to an occupied position in $C_s$.

 Consider a perfect matching in $G_{C_s,C_t}$.
-Because edges only connect positions which are at most one unit step apart, all robots can move along their respective matching edges without crossing the path of another robot.
+By construction, the edges in $G_{C_s,C_t}$ only connect positions from start and target configuration that are at most one unit step apart.
+As there is a perfect matching, no two robots want to occupy the same position.
+Furthermore, two paths of length $1$ can only cross at a common vertex; this cannot happen, as we consider a perfect matching; therefore, all robots can move along there respective matching edges in parallel without collisions.

 If there is no perfect matching in $G_{C_s,C_t}$, at least one robot would have to move to a position further away.
 Thus, a makespan of 1 would not be achievable.
 So, there is a schedule of makespan 1 if and only if $G_{C_s,C_t}$ admits a perfect matching.
-Because the graph is sparse, this can be checked in $\mathcal{O}(n^{3/2})$ time, using the method of Hopcroft and Karp~\cite{hk-ammbg-73}. \end{proof}
+Because the graph is sparse, this can be checked in $\mathcal{O}(n^{1.5})$ time, using the method of Hopcroft and Karp~\cite{hk-ammbg-73}. \end{proof}

-Note that, because $C_s$ and $C_t$ have to be connected, a schedule with a makespan of 1 is always stable.
-Even for a makespan of 2, the same problem becomes provably difficult.
+Note that, because $C_s$ and $C_t$ have to be connected, a schedule with a makespan of~$1$ is always stable.
+Furthermore, it is easy to see that the method described in the proof of~\cref{lem:single-move-reconfiguration} can be applied iteratively to verify whether a suggested schedule with makespan~$k\in \mathbb{N}$ is stable, and indeed transforms the given start configuration in the respective goal configuration.
+Hence, we conclude that the problem is contained in \NP.

+\begin{corollary} For any pair of configurations, any given (stable) schedule with makespan $k\in \mathbb{N}$ can be verified in polynomial time, i.e., this problem is in \NP. \end{corollary}

+However, even for a makespan of~$2$, the same problem becomes provably difficult.
+We show the following theorem.

-\begin{theorem} For a pair of configurations $C_s$ and $C_t$, each with $n$ vertices, deciding whether there is a stable schedule with a makespan of $2$ transforming $C_s$ into $C_t$ is NP-hard. \end{theorem}
+\begin{restatable}{theorem}{complexitytheorem} For a pair of configurations $C_s$ and $C_t$, each with $n$ vertices, deciding whether there is a stable schedule with a makespan of $2$ transforming $C_s$ into $C_t$ is \NP-complete. \end{restatable}

-The proof is based on a reduction from the NP-hard problem \textsc{Planar Monotone 3Sat}~\cite{dbk-obspp-10}, which asks to decide whether a Boolean 3-CNF formula $\varphi$ is satisfiable, for which in each clause the literals are either all unnegated or all negated.
+The proof is based on a reduction from the \NP-hard problem \textsc{Planar Monotone 3Sat}~\cite{dbk-obspp-10}, which asks to decide whether a Boolean 3-CNF formula~$\varphi$ is satisfiable, for which in each clause the literals are either all unnegated or all negated.
+Note that a general instance of \textsc{Planar Monotone 3Sat} may contain clauses with three literals as well as clauses with only two literals.